mayaghaei/Extended-Bag-of-Tracklets/README.md

 2- Open the main.m function and set the paths.

+3- Run the main.m function.

+4- Final prototypes are saved in the folder "prototype" inside the folder "output".

 Note: We set all thresholds as indicated in the paper and kept them fixed through all the experiments.
 However, they have been tuned to optimize the performances on our dataset.
 For different datasets, a tuning might be required.

-3- Run the main.m function.

-4- Final prototypes are saved in the folder "prototype" inside the folder "output".
+Also, this code is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 # ACKNOWLEDGEMENTS